So, you’ve got the dreaded school supply list in hand and you’re ready to dive into the world of pencils, binders, and backpacks.

 1. Ask teachers to open windows more often and/or give the kids more outside time.
 Indoor air can actually be even more polluted than outdoor air, so encouraging air flow is an easy and free step to take.
 (The exception being if there are air quality alerts due to things like wildfire smoke.)

 2. Ask the janitorial staff to switch to non-toxic cleaning supplies.
 There are plenty of safe all-purpose cleaners on the market these days.
 And if your school needs to disinfect, Force of Nature offers a great option for businesses.
-It’s EPA registered and a much safer alternative to products that contain things like chlorine/bleach, quats, and harsh scents.
+It’s EPA registered and a much safer alternative to products that contain things like quats and harsh scents.
 This is one area that’s a relatively easy and low-cost switch to make and can make a big difference for students.

 3. Similarly, you can lobby to swap out the hand soap in the bathrooms to get rid of things like phthalates and formaldehyde-releasing chemicals.